How Technology is Advancing the Lifting Industry

 A fully SaaS cloud-based solution makes sure that the right information is seen by the right people, at the right time, meaning that key information is available to assist in mission-critical decisions.
 A SaaS solution also provides the flexibility to grow with your strategic business plans as you expand, or even explore new industries.

 “LEEA’s CEO, advocates the use of technology in introducing the next generation to the lifting industry” – Ross Moloney, speaking with lift and hoist magazine.

 For the lifting sector, technology will bring new skills and solutions.
 The next generation is going to come from people interested in IT and technology, coding, and developing solutions that fit tomorrow’s demand.

-Encouraging these new skills and outlook within the industry means that the sector will only continue to advance in the same way that we have seen from the pyramids to the Burj khalifa.
-Whilst we are excited to be a part of what technology will come up with next, the one thing that we know for certain is that the lifting sector is not the same as it was 50 years ago, and it is not how it will be in another 50 years.
+Encouraging these new skills and outlook within the industry means that the sector will only continue to advance in the same way that we have seen, from the pyramids to the Burj khalifa.
+Whilst we are excited to be part of what technology will come up with next, the one thing that we know for certain is that the lifting sector is not the same as it was 50 years ago, and it is not how it will be in another 50 years.